Editorial: Which planet are we planting?

 How dare you?
 You have stolen my dreams and my childhood with your empty words and yet, I’m one of the lucky ones.
 People are suffering.
 People are dying.
 Entire ecosystems are dying.
 We are at the beginning of mass extinction and all you can talk about is money and fairytales of eternal economic growth.
 How dare you?”

-Hearing the 16-year-old Greta Thunberg saying these words at the UN Climate Summit two years ago was for me a shocking signal that there’s something very wrong in the world.
+Hearing the then 16-year-old Greta Thunberg say these words at the 2019 UN Climate Summit was for me a shocking signal that there’s something very wrong in the world.

 Our society has lost its purpose, and we’re failing the next generations.
 Yet it was obvious for me that I, as part of the majority of the world’s population, had this issue on the shelf.